cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 ## Introduction

-[Managing](Managing) electronic resources in libraries involves a complex web of technologies and services, each with its own set of challenges.
+[Managing](Managing) electronic resources in libraries involves a complex web of technologies and services, each presenting its own set of challenges.
 One challenge is the intricacy of navigating paywalls to access a library's digital content.
 This section examines the complications that arise when accessing paywalled materials.
 We explore how technologies like OpenURL link resolvers streamline this process and enhance interoperability between multiple services.

 ## Problem

-We take it for granted that we can seamlessly follow links to websites and webpages on the web, or do so without much fuss.
+We take it for granted that we can seamlessly follow links to websites and webpages or do so with minimal fuss.
 It gets more complicated when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases, OPACs (online public access catalogs), or discovery services.
 In these cases, direct links to sources identified in these services do not provide full text access.

 The issue becomes complex when a library subscribes to a journal or magazine.
-Access is often provided through third-party services, not just the publisher's default site.
+Access is often provided through third-party services, not solely the publisher's default site.
-Example third-party services include bibliographic databases, like EBSCOhost or ProQuest.
+Examples of these third-party services include bibliographic databases like EBSCOhost or ProQuest.
 Also, libraries provide multiple discovery points and ways to access the same works, such as through bibliographic databases with overlapping scopes.
 Bibliographic databases can tell us that an item exists when we search for it, but a library may not subscribe to the publication or the item might be in the stacks, stored off site or at another library altogether.
-These issues, along with the challenges presented by paywalls, necessitate layers of complexity, such as the use of proxy servers for user authentication, that make access complicated.
+These issues, along with the challenges presented by paywalls, introduce additional layers of complexity.
+This includes the need for proxy servers for user authentication, which complicate access further.

 Consider the journal *Serials Librarian*.
 It is published by *Taylor &amp; Francis Online* / *Routledge*.